Board Call for Nominations Overview

-The business of AUGS is conducted through four, face-to-face board meetings a year.
-Board members are assigned to serve as Board liaisons to one or more of AUGS’ strategic priorities and/or committees.
+The business of AUGS is conducted through three, face-to-face board meetings a year.
+Board members are assigned to serve as Board liaisons to one or more of AUGS’ strategic priorities and/or Councils.
 The Board liaison is expected to participate on committee conference calls and serve as a conduit of information to and from the Board.
 At times, there are also projects assigned to Board members.

 Board position-specific requirements can be found here.

 Nominees should have prior involvement or service with AUGS.
 The nominee should have demonstrated the ability to think strategically, commit to working effectively within a collective decision-making body and have knowledge of or experience with association governance.
 The Governance Committee will consider nominations in the context of the following:

 - Demonstrated leadership skills (not an ability to manage, but to lead).

 - Capacity for forward thinking; nimble and adaptive.

 - Ability to build strong working relations internally and externally.